Video-Nomad/gs-curvetools-docs/docs/source/scaling-curves.rst

   :align: right
   :width: 300px

-Because of the procedural nature of GS CurveTools, cards and tubes created by the plug-in can't be scaled reliable using regular Maya scale gizmo.
+Because of the procedural nature of GS CurveTools, cards and tubes created by the plug-in can't be scaled reliably using the regular Maya scale gizmo.
 The curves themselves will scale correctly, but the procedural geometry will not.
 Parameters like Width and Profile will not be scaled.

-To scale the curves properly there is a separate **Scaling** section in the Curve Control Window.
+To scale the curves properly there is a separate **Scaling** section in the :ref:`Curve Control Window<curve-control-window>`.

 This special scale function will scale *all selected objects* (including regular geo and curves) and it will automatically adjust any parameters on the procedural geometry.